This post may contain affiliate links. See my disclosure policy.

 - Chicken broth.
 Adds flavor and keeps the chicken moist.

-- Salt.
+- Salt and black pepper.
 To taste.

-- Butter or oil.
-To cook.
+- Butter or olive oil.
+For flavor and richness.

 How to make Persian chicken